bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This means that HTML document must be represented in a way that JavaScript code can query and update it.

-That\'s the function of the DOM.
+That&apos;s the function of the DOM.

-It\'s a model of the objects in your HTML file.
+It&apos;s a model of the objects in your HTML file.

 Web developers interact with the DOM through JavaScript to update content, set up events and animate HTML elements.

-Now that you\'ve covered the basics of HTML, let\'s move on to CSS or Cascading Style Sheets.
+Now that you&apos;ve covered the basics of HTML, let&apos;s move on to CSS or Cascading Style Sheets.

 If HTML is the frame and structure of a building, then CSS is the paint,